 Charter schools operate independently from the county district and typically require an application process.
 Admission may involve a lottery system depending on demand.

-Magnet schools offer specialized curriculum tracks and also require application and acceptance.
+Magnet schools offer specialized curriculum tracks such as STEM, arts, or language immersion and also require application and acceptance.

 Families considering these options should review application timelines carefully, as deadlines often occur months before the school year begins.